-My hubby drew a large Curious George in the toy room on our chalk board wall!
+Drawn here is a large Curious George on our chalk board wall!
 Great idea to have kids take pictures with George.
 Pulled up curious George coloring pages on Google Images to help for visual of the outline.

 Over on the kids table I placed bananas as the anchor to the balloons and added the Curious George birthday book behind.